Popping an ibuprofen is one of those no-biggies. You have a headache? Ibuprofen. Sore muscles? Ibuprofen. Period cramps? Ibuprofen.

 NSAIDs are found in several other OTC products, so if you're popping multiple meds, you might inadvertently be overdosing — and putting yourself at risk for some pretty dangerous side effects.

-In fact, taking multiple medications that (unknowingly) contain the same actives is likely one reason doctors see more hospitalizations due to stomach ulcers and GI bleeding in the winter months, Byron Cryer, MD, professor of internal medicine at the UT Southwestern Medical Center in Dallas, tells LIVESTRONG.com.
+In fact, taking multiple medications that (unknowingly) contain the same actives is likely one reason doctors see more hospitalizations due to stomach ulcers and GI bleeding in the winter months, Dallas-based gastroenterologist Byron Cryer, MD tells LIVESTRONG.com.

-Winter is prime flu season, and this year we're also dealing with COVID-19 infections.
-You might pop cold and flu meds to relieve your symptoms without realizing that these tend to be combination medications, meaning they contain a cocktail of active ingredients, some of which are NSAIDs.
+During flu season or a COVID-19 infection you might pop cold and flu meds to relieve your symptoms without realizing these tend to be combination medications, meaning they contain a cocktail of active ingredients, some of which are NSAIDs.
 If you take them along with a painkiller like ibuprofen, you could be doubling up on dosage.

 That's not great for your digestive system.

 "The stomach produces substances called prostaglandins that protect it from injury.
 NSAIDs block prostaglandins, and so they lower the production of these protective substances," Dr. Cryer says.

 With a decreased barrier, acid — normally present in the stomach — can irritate the lining of the stomach, leading to ulcers and bleeding should you take too much or take them too often.

 How to Prevent Overdosing on NSAIDs During Cold and Flu Season

 First, you'll want to read labels on anything you're buying at the drugstore and then taking at home.
 "Look for aspirin, ibuprofen or naproxen," Dr. Cryer says.

 There are many meds that will contain these, but also look out for these three OTC medications that may be especially surprising: